-The Every Student Succeeds Act: Educational Stability for Foster Care Youth in PA-Local Points of Contact Responsibilities
+The Every Student Succeeds Act: Educational Stability for Foster Care Youth in Pennsylvania — Local Points of Contact Responsibilities

-Matthew Butensky, Youth Development Coordinator and Foster Care State Education Point of Contact, Center for Schools and Communities, was the presenter for this important session.
-Mr. Butensky reviews and reinforces the responsibilities and best practice expectations of Pennsylvania local education agency (LEA) foster care points of contact for ensuring the educational stability for foster care youth, as amended by the Every Student Succeeds Act (ESSA) of 2015.
+This webinar reviews and reinforces the responsibilities and best practice expectations of Pennsylvania local education agency foster care points of contact for ensuring the educational stability for foster care youth, as amended by the Every Student Succeeds Act of 2015.

 Signed into law on December 10, 2015, the Every Student Succeeds Act (ESSA) reauthorized the Elementary and Secondary Education Act of 1965, and includes new provisions for children in foster care that complement requirements in the Fostering Connections Act of 2008.
 These provisions take effect on December 10, 2016.
 (You can learn more about these new provisions and what they mean for states, districts, and schools through joint guidance released on June 23, 2016, from the U.S. Departments of Education and Health and Human Services.)